MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/breakpoints.md

 Use breakpoints to pause your JavaScript code.
 This article explains each type of breakpoint available in DevTools, as well as when to use and how to set each type.

-For an introductory tutorial using an existing webpage, navigate to [Get started with debugging JavaScript](index.md).
+For an introductory tutorial using an existing webpage, see [Get started debugging JavaScript](index.md).

 <!-- ====================================================================== -->